Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Added the `Focused Texture` property from the Texture Button.
 - Added the `Action Mode` property from the Button.
 - Fixed a typo in one of the properties.
+- Fixed the default values of some properties that were mistakenly left undefined
 - Removed the deprecated `Enabled Focus Mode` property from the Button (according to its own tooltip it is deprecated and scheduled for removal in Godot 4 anyways).
 - Cleaned up the plugin's code.